-All Westlake High School students must acquire 60 hours of service learning by May of their senior year to meet the district's graduation requirements.
-Volunteering provides an opportunity to change lives -- including your own.
+All Westlake High School students must acquire 20 service learning hours by May of their senior year to meet the district's graduation requirements.
+Volunteering provides an opportunity to change lives - including your own.

 Service Learning Opportunities